 - Deep condition your hair before you sew hair extensions into it to hydrate it and get it as healthy as possible.

 - Part your hair on whichever side you prefer.
 This will be the parting from which all your extensions will extend so choose the location carefully.

 - First, create 2 braids that will be your “leave out” hair.
-These braids will be opened after all the extensions have been sewn in to create a more blended and natural effect.
+These braids will be taken down after all the extensions have been sewn in to create a more blended and natural effect.
 These braids should extend all along either side of your parting, your hairline at the front of your face, and all the way along the nape of your neck.

-- Create 2 cornrow braids parallel to your leave out braids and your parting, one on either side.
+- Create 2 cornrow braids parallel to your leave-out braids and your parting, one on either side.
 These “anchor” braids are where you will stop sewing in your extensions and should be about ½ an inch in width.

 - Now, braid the rest of your hair in cornrows that go towards the back of your head.
 Use your rat tail comb to create neat partings and the sectioning clips to move the loose hair out of the way.
 You can leave the ends of the braids loose if your hair is kinky curly enough to not unravel.
 Otherwise, you can secure them with hair elastics.

 - Sew the ends of all your braids to each other, laying them flat against your head.

 - Now, put on your weave-in cap, placing it just behind the leave-out braids at the front and back of your head.
 This will reduce the strain on your scalp and natural hair.

 - Thread the C-curve needle with a strand of thread that’s at least the length of your arm.